Online Learning Library

 Trail Building

 Below is a series of training videos for Lower Hudson PRISM's Invasives Strike Force Survey Program.
 This community science program is designed to help with the mapping of high priority and/or emerging invasive species in the Lower Hudson Valley of New York and northern New Jersey.
-If you are interested in potentially becoming an Invasives Strike Force Surveyor, please contact our invasive species team by emailing us at [email protected] for the next steps.
+If you are interested in potentially becoming an Invasives Strike Force Surveyor, please contact our invasive species team by emailing us at [email protected] for the next steps or by filling out this surveyor questionnaire.

 For all volunteers who have been in touch with us and are ready for the next steps in training or you are simply looking for access to on-demand survey training resources, look no further than the next sections for help!